riffomonas/RR_R25_2014/research_plan.md

   * Case study 3: The time stamps on my files are a mess, how and when did they get like this?!
   * Demonstration: learning git (cook book)
+  * Quiz: link common git commands with their function
   * Activity: Using git to track changes in formatting
   * Case study 4: Continuum of reproducibility -> document electronically what you've done vs. a fully executable paper